Cornelis de Witt: Political career

 In 1648 Cornelis de Witt became a schepen (councillor) of Dordrecht.
 He was afterwards appointed to the important post of ruwaard, who combined the functions of chief of police and prosecuting attorney, of Putten and bailiff of Beierland.

 De Witt associated himself closely with his younger brother, the Raadpensionaris of Holland ("Grand Pensionary") Johan de Witt, and supported him throughout his career with great ability and vigour.
 Johan relied on his older brother for many matters of state.
 Johan is considered a strategist in their collaboration and Cornelis as a creative person.

 Cornelis de Witt was mayor of Dordrecht in 1666 and 1667, and several times deputy of his city in the States of Holland.
 Between 1663–65 and 1669–71 De Witt was Committed Council of the Zuiderkwartier.
 In 1667 he was appointed curator of the Leiden University by the States of Holland.
 In 1665 the States General appointed him deputy in the field in the war with the Bishop of Munster.
 He acted in the same capacity in 1668, when troops were being gathered for the war between Spain and France.

-In 1667 De Witt was the deputy chosen by the States of Holland to accompany Lieutenant-Admiral Michiel de Ruyter in his famous raid on the Medway.
-Cornelis de Witt on this occasion distinguished himself greatly by his coolness and intrepidity.
-He again accompanied De Ruyter in 1672 and took an honorable part in the great battle of Solebay against the united English and French fleets.
-Compelled by illness to leave the fleet, he found on his return to Dordrecht that the Orange party were in the ascendant, and he and his brother were the objects of popular suspicion and hatred.
-He was arrested on false accusations of treason, but did not confess despite heavy torture and was ultimately unlawfully condemned to be banished.
-He was assassinated by the same carefully organised lynch mob that killed his brother on the day he was to be released, victim of a conspiracy by the Orangists Johan Kievit and Lieutenant-Admiral Cornelis Tromp.
-Both their bodies were mutilated and their hearts were carved out to be exhibited as trophies.
-The scene was painted by Jan de Baen, the same painter who had twice painted his portrait, in The Corpses of the De Witt Brothers.
+In 1667 De Witt was the deputy chosen by the States of Holland to accompany Lieutenant-Admiral Michiel de Ruyter in the raid on the Medway.
+De Witt distinguished himself during the engagement greatly by his coolness and intrepidity.
+He again accompanied De Ruyter in 1672 and took part in the battle of Solebay against an Anglo-French fleet.
+Compelled by illness to leave the Dutch States Navy, he found on his return to Dordrecht that the Orangists were in the ascendant, and he and his brother were the objects of popular suspicion and hatred.